R9295/code-berlin/README.md

 6. Connect ``node_a`` and ``node_b``'s ipfs and orbitdb instance to ``node_c``'s.
 The two easiest ways for this are through a signal server or through the websocket listener of ``node_c``.
 Let's go with the websocket option because we have to use this in the ``lite`` version(because of a [bug](https://github.com/ipfs/js-ipfs/issues/1699) in the browser version of IPFS), so it's better to be consistent.
+You can also connect ``node_a`` to ``node_b`` and vice versa but because of the Node.js version of IPFS having working DHT, it's not necessary.

     ```
     # start the instance if it's not running